 - Collaborators often join in by demeaning and shunning target

-Recommendations for the target: Investigate reason for bullying, document and evaluate situation objectively
+Recommendations for the target: Investigate reason for bullying, document and evaluate the situation objectively

 - "Us versus the target tactics" begins